Savoury Or Kuih (steamed yam cake) recipe from Madam Lily Wong

 Or kuih (yam cake) © Adrian Cheah

-Madam Lily Wong, an accomplished cook, loves to share her recipes and techniques with everyone.
-She holds cooking classes to divulge secrets behind traditional Nyonya dishes, kuih-kuih and more.
-This yam cake recipe was shared by Lily at a cooking class organised by Penang Heritage Trust on 23 February 2020.
+Lily Wong, an accomplished cook, delights in sharing her culinary expertise with enthusiasts.
+She conducts cooking classes where she unveils the secrets behind traditional Nyonya dishes, kuih-kuih and more.
+This particular yam cake recipe was shared by Lily during a cooking class organised by Penang Heritage Trust on 23 February 2020.